aks5bx/NCAA_Model_Comparisons/README.md

 #### Analysis
 - analysis.py: Looks into the average value of a field, for each algorithm, when the prediction was correct vs incorrect

+#### Legacy Files
+- Files pertaining to an "NCAA Algorithm" are legacy files from a previous attempt at an NCAA Prediction Algorithm using the same data
+- There are also various other legacy files from previous data sources and tests run during the creation of this project

 ## Findings
 There are a few particular coefficients that seem to exhibit the same difference between cases of correct predictions and incorrect predictions.
 The difference in scaled value for each coefficient, for each model is shown below, highlighting the difference between what the coefficient value was in correct predictions vs incorrect predictions.